Xilinx/Vitis_Libraries/solver/docs/src/overview.rst

 Library Overview
 =================

-Vitis Solver Library provides a collection of matrix decomposition operations, linear solvers and eigenvalue solvers.
+Vitis Solver Library provides a collection of matrix decomposition operations, linear solvers and eigenvalue solvers on PL.

 Currently this includes the following operations for dense matrix